A Sermon by Rev. James Eaton © 2021

 The donkey is a reminder of the hope of God’s covenant.
 The prophet Zechariah had said,

 Rejoice greatly, O daughter Zion!
 Shout aloud, O daughter Jerusalem!
 Lo, your king comes to you; triumphant and victorious is he, humble and riding on a donkey, on a colt, the foal of a donkey.
 [Zechariah 9:9]

 There is Jesus, just as the prophet had said: this teacher comes as the Son of Man, so powerful he can look powerless.
 The Roman general needs his horse to look important; Jesus IS important.
 The hope he embodies is also in the testimony of Zechariah,

-The symbols of worldly power, the arrogance of calling a man Son of God, is marching on the other side of Jerusalem.
+The symbols of worldly power, the arrogance of calling a man Son of God, is marching on the other side of Jerusalem with the Romans.
 But here comes the Son of Man, riding on a silly donkey; he can afford to be silly—for God is riding with him.
 The armies of Rome are marching on the other side of Jerusalem, ordered ranks, swords showing.
 Nervous rulers always need military parades.

 But here comes the Son of Man and his followers are all kinds of people: men, women, gentiles, Jews, sinners and they are together shouting, “Hosanna!”
 “Hosannah!”
 They are what Zechariah described as the prisoners of hope and they have been released; their cry of joy echoes from the hills.
 The Son of Man comes on a donkey: the Spirit of the Lord renews the covenant, the new covenant that invites us all.